piface314/ygo-fabrica/README.md

 ## Features

+Currently available features are checked.
+Features planned for release in the near future are left unchecked.

 - [x] Creation of YGOPro extension pack folder structure;
 - [x] Global and local configurations, e.g. game folders;
 - [x] Synchronization of pack to game folders;